 I used Hazelnut Council’s filling recipe, but changed the crust because I didn’t want it to be quite so thick.
 I also used Golden Syrup instead of dark.
 And finally, do not — and I repeat, Do NOT tell the Hazelnut Council, but I made half of the bars with roasted whole almonds and they worked beautifully.
 Shhhhhhh.

 Sorry you can’t really see the hazelnuts in this particular cross-section, but they’re there.

-2 cups whole hazelnuts, toasted, skin removed (or use toasted almonds)
+- 1 cup whole hazelnuts, toasted, skin removed (can use more or less)

-Melt butter over medium heat.
+- In a large saucepan, melt butter over medium heat.
 When butter is partially melted, stir in salt, condensed milk, brown sugar and corn syrup.
-Bring to a boil and cook for 5 mintues, stirring constantly, until mixture reaches 237 degrees on candy thermometer.
+Bring to a boil and cook for 5 minutes, stirring constantly, until mixture reaches 237 degrees on candy thermometer.
 Remove from heat and whisk for 30 seconds.
 Pour caramel mixture over cooled crust.

 - Sprinkle hazelnuts over caramel layer, pressing nuts lightly.